-CAE represents more than 75 years of industry firsts-the highest-fidelity flight, mission and medical simulators and training programs powered by digital technologies.
+CAE represents more than 75 years of industry firsts-the highest-fidelity flight and mission simulators and training programs powered by digital technologies.
 We're investing our time and resources into building the next generation of cutting-edge, digitally immersive training and critical operations solutions.